-There is no instalment facility but if you are experiencing difficulty in paying you can phone the Business rates team on 0191 278 7878 between 8am and 6pm Monday to Thursday and between 8am and 4.30pm on Friday to discuss payment.
+There is no instalment facility but if you are experiencing difficulty in paying you can phone the Business rates team on 0191 278 7878 between 8am and 6pm Monday, Tuesday and Thursday and between 8am and 4.30pm on Friday to discuss payment.
 Please note our phone lines are closed on a Wednesday.

 How long does a BID levy last for?

-The BID levy is 1%, adjusted for inflation, of the Rateable Value (RV) on all eligible properties with a RV of £20,000 or more.
+The BID levy is 1% of the Rateable Value (RV) on all eligible properties with a RV of £20,000 or more.